WorksheetPlanning limits applyLast reviewed July 7, 2026

 Should the system be sized from one monthly bill?

-One bill can start the screen, but annual usage and seasonal production usually give a better planning basis.
+One bill can start the estimate, but annual usage and seasonal production usually give a better sizing basis.

 Does battery capacity equal backup time?